-Surrounded by lofty mountains the Shanti Stupa has a special place in the cultural history of Ladakh.
-This white-domed Stupa on a hilltop in Leh district of Ladakh was conceived by Japanese Buddhist Bhikshu, Gyomyo Nakamura as part of the Peace Pagoda mission.
+Shanti Stupa is one of several must-visit destinations in Leh.
+Surrounded by lofty mountains it has a special place in the cultural history of Ladakh.
+This white-domed Stupa on a hilltop in Leh was conceived by Japanese Buddhist Bhikshu, Gyomyo Nakamura as part of the Peace Pagoda mission.

 Walk to Shanti Stupa

 Midway through the walk we were greeted by the picturesque Poplar trees.
 With its towering height, the Poplars stand distinctly in the landscape of Leh.
-The Poplars are said to mature very quickly growing up to 8 ft in the first year.
-In the barren desert with almost no vegetation the brilliant green trees are a sight for sore eyes.
-Along the road we passed by many small single floor houses.
-These boundary of these dwellings are marked with medium height ash colored brick walls.
+These Poplar trees are said to mature very quickly growing up to 8 feet in the very first year.
+In the barren desert with almost no vegetation, the brilliant green trees are a sight for sore eyes.
+On the way, we passed by many small single-floor houses, some made of bricks and some of mud.
+The boundary of these dwellings are marked with medium-height ash-colored brick walls.

-Once we reached the Shanti Stupa road, the roads starts to go uphill and the houses gradually disappear.
+As we reach the outskirts of the city, the road starts to go uphill and the houses gradually disappear.
 The evening was breezy and we didn’t feel any discomfort hiking up the hill.

-The Shanti Stupa road would be the easiest way for reaching the Stupa.
+The Shanti Stupa road would be the easiest way to reach the Stupa.
 The motorable road leads right up to the gates of the Stupa.
-One can also reach here by climbing 500 steps from the opposite side of the hill but in my opinion it is not a recommended route for the unfit.
+One can also reach here by climbing near-500 steps from the opposite side of the hill but in my opinion, it is not a recommended route for the unfit.

-It was 7pm by the time we reached the entrance of the Stupa.
+It was 7 pm by the time we reached the entrance of the Stupa.
 The Sun had hid behind the mountains but the light was still great.
-The Stupa is situated at a height of 4267 meters overlooking the Leh city, it gives a wonderful panoramic view of surrounding mountains.
+Situated on the hilltop at Changspa at a height of 4267 meters, the Stupa provides wonderful panoramic views of the surrounding mountains.

 Buddhism in Ladakh